annahaensch/wisconsin_data_center_map/README.md

 # Wisconsin Data Centers

-This is an interactive web map of data centers in Wisconsin based on information I've been collecting and aggregating manually.
+This projects hosts data and an interactive map of data centers in Wisconsin based on information I've been collecting and aggregating manually.
 The map was created with the help of Claude Code.

 ## Other Data Used in the Project